-If you are applying from overseas, and are accepted onto a placement, there will be additional costs associated with visa extensions for your work placement.
+If you are applying from overseas and are accepted onto the programme with placement, there will be additional costs associated with visa extensions.
 These include:

-- Extend your student visa fee (visit here and look for Fees.
-Note, this is additional to your original student visa fee)
+- Extending your student visa fee (visit gov.uk for more information).
+Please note, this is in addition to your original student visa fee.

-- Immigration Health Surcharge fee for 12 months (visit here for information)
+- Immigration Health Surcharge 12 month fee (visit gov.uk for more information).

 All set?
 Let's apply